mainnet-cash/mainnet-docs/docs/src/chips.md

 As part of this process, stakeholders participate in the agreement building process with public statements.

+### Mainnet.cash supports CHIP-2023-04 Adaptive Blocksize Limit Algorithm

+*2023-10-25*

+The [Adaptive Blocksize Limit Algorithm](https://gitlab.com/0353F40E/ebaa) is a proposal to make the maximum blocksize dynamically adjust up and down with network usage.

+This upgrade is a consensus level change that should fix a focal point that was previously used to repeatedly divide the bitcoin community in to smaller and smaller factions.

+No code changes should be necessary with this proposal users of mainnet.cash.

+The independent developers maintaining mainnet.cash support the Adaptive Blocksize Limit Algorithm for Bitcoin Cash CHIP for the May 2024 upgrade.

 ### Mainnet.cash supports CHIP-2022-02-CashTokens

 *2022-11-09*